rometools/rome-docs/docs/rome-modules/yahoo-mediarss.md

 !!! warning "TODO"
     This page needs to be revised

-This plugin is for use with Yahoo!
-MediaRSS/Flickr Photostreams
+This plugin adds support for Yahoo!
+MediaRSS feeds and Flickr Photostreams

 ## Sample Usage